 My name is Bernard Johnson.
 I am often called the "Father of the California Date Business."
-In 1903, I imported the first private date offshoots from Algiers in North Africa.
+In 1903, I made the first private importation of date offshoots from Algiers in North Africa.
 I planted the first private commercial date palm trees near Walters [now called Mecca].
-Besides importing and planting dates, I studied the desert's climate and date palm growth.
+Besides importing and planting dates, I studied the desert's climate and date palm's growth.
 I kept thorough records of the six varieties I cultivated.
-Dates require high summer temperatures, plenty of water, and no rain during ripening.
+Dates require high summer temperatures, plenty of water, and no rain at the time of ripening.
 In 1906, a major flood formed the Salton Sea.
 Because of the rising waters, the Department of Agriculture moved the station from Walters to Indio.

-I have traveled many times to Algiers to bring date rootstock to the Coachella Valley.
+I have traveled many times to Algiers to bring the proper

+root stock to the Coachella Valley.
 In 1912, I imported 3000 Deglet Noor offshoots.
 The Deglet Noor date is semi-dry, not very sweet, and keeps well.
 Dates are so popular that our first weekly newspaper, published in 1912, was called The Date Palm.

-The first Coachella Valley fair and festival of dates was in 1910.
-It featured a barbeque, Indian dances, horse races, and exhibits.
+The first Coachella Valley fair and festival of dates occurred in 1910.
+It featured a barbeque, Indian dances, horse races and exhibits.
 By 1913 the Coachella Valley Date Growers Association was formed.
 Soon date packing houses sprang up around Indio.
 In 1915, dates won prizes at the Panama Pacific Exposition in San Francisco.
-By the 1920s, Indio became known as the Date Capital, and the First Festival of Dates was held.
+By the 1920s, Indio became known as the Date Capital and the First Festival of Dates was held in Indio.
 This festival is still held today during the month of February.